 The NHEA is always interested in potential new Trustees.
 The Board meets each half term (six times each year) and has several Committees which meet at least once a term.
 Trustees are required to attend an initial training course and there is also usually at least one other training session each year as well as statutory online courses.
 The position of Trustee is unpaid, but reasonable expenses may be claimed.

-The NHEA is committed to promoting equality of opportunity and seeks to recruit Trustees with the skills that are required for the effective operation of the Board and who reflect the composition of the staff and students, and the community in Basingstoke and the wider area served by the College.
+The NHEA is committed to promoting equality of opportunity and seeks to recruit Trustees with the skills that are required for the effective operation of the Board and who reflect the diversity of staff and students at QMC, the community in Basingstoke and the wider area served by the College.
 If you would be interested to learn more about what is involved in being a Trustee, please contact the Company Secretary at: Toni.Baldwin@qmc.ac.uk or